 Let us tell you what we love most about wild Alaskan salmon.
-We bet you think I’ll say, “its unique and robust flavor;” or “its bountiful omega-3 content;” or “its endless versatility” — and while all of those traits are undoubtedly true, the thing we love most about this incredible super-species is how it behaves as an essential lifeblood of the ecosystem in which thrives.
+We bet you think I’ll say, “its unique and robust flavor;” or “its bountiful omega-3 content;” or “its endless versatility” — and while all of those traits are undoubtedly true, the thing we love most about this incredible super-species is how it behaves as an essential lifeblood of the ecosystem in which it thrives.
 Allow us to explain.

 Alaskan salmon are born in mountain lakes and streams, migrate via river systems to the ocean where they spend their life, journey back to where they were born and eventually spawn and die.
 But with said journey comes a certain phenomenology and beautiful mystery around the fish, an ancient and primal wisdom rooted in the distinct connectedness that salmon have to their particular environment.